OUR TOP PICK | EDITORS CHOICE | BEST VALUE |

 Q: Is It Better To Rent Or Buy A BCD If You Are A Beginner?

 It will depend on your scuba diving needs.
-If you are only looking to go scuba diving once or twice, or you only go on dives when you’re on vacation, it may not be worth the investment to purchase your own BCD.
+If you are only looking to go scuba diving once or twice, or you only go on dives when you’re on vacation, it may not be worth the investment to purchase your BCD.
 But if you happen to love scuba diving, it can be worth it to eliminate the hassle of rentals and invest in your scuba diving gear.
-The best beginner BCD will be a pricey investment, but for frequent divers it is often more beneficial to own rather than rent a BCD.
+There is also the benefit of muscle memory if you use the same design for each dive.
+The best beginner BCD will be an investment, but for frequent divers, it is often more beneficial to own rather than rent a BCD.

 Q: What Is A Hybrid BCD?

-A hybrid BCD is normally a jacket style BCD that uses ¾ back inflation and ¼ front inflation to control your buoyancy in the water.
+A hybrid BCD is normally a jacket-style BCD that uses ¾ back inflation and ¼ front inflation to control your buoyancy in the water.
 By splitting the location of the inflation, divers stay more comfortable and have more control in the water.
-With a hybrid BCD, it is also easier to maintain position horizontally or vertically for extended periods of time.
+With a hybrid BCD, it is also easier to maintain position horizontally or vertically for extended periods.

 Globo Surf Overview